 Based on where in your home or office you’d like to place the frame, you might already have a rough idea what size you want.
 But if you're not sure, we recommend opting for a mid-sized frame.
 A frame that’s too small may seem hardly worth it; a frame that’s too big might sacrifice some of its resolution quality for size — unless you pay top dollar, that is.

 A photo’s resolution reflects its image quality.
 In general, the higher the resolution, the better the quality.
-We recommend a frame with a resolution of at least 800x600 pixels to get a good image.
+We recommend a frame with a resolution of at least 1200x800 pixels to get a good image.

 Most digital photo frames come with some internal memory, which allows you to store photos in the frame itself.

-However, all digital photo frames come with an SD and/or MicroSD slot which you can use as part of your photo storage system.
+However, almost all digital photo frames come with an SD and/or MicroSD slot which you can use as part of your photo storage system.

 A photo’s aspect ratio refers to the proportional relationship between its width and height.